hapi-server/server-nodejs/README.md

 }
 ```

 By default, `$HAPISERVERPATH` is the installation directory (the directory containing the shell launch script `hapi-server`).
-To use a custom path, modify `HAPISERVERPATH` on the command line or in `conf/server.json`.
+To use a custom path, set `hapiserverpath` on the command line or in `conf/server.json`.

 All relative paths in commands in metadata files are relative to the directory where `hapi-server` was executed.

-**`PYTHONEXE`**
+**`$PYTHONEXE`**

-This is the command used to call Python.
+This is the command used to start Python.
 By default, it is `python`.
 If `python` is not in the path, this can be set using a relative or absolute path.
 Python is used by several of the demonstration catalogs.

 This variable can also be set using the `--python` command line switch, which has the highest precedence.